-Abraham Baldwin Agricultural College (ABAC) is a State College in the University System of Georgia with an enrollment of 3,458 students from 155 of 159 Georgia counties, 24 countries, and 19 states.
-More than 1,300 students live on the Tifton campus in ABAC Lakeside and ABAC Place.
+Abraham Baldwin Agricultural College (ABAC) is a State College in the University System of Georgia with an enrollment of 3,923 students from 156 of 159 Georgia counties, 23 countries, and 21 states.
+More than 1,300 students live on the Tifton campus in modern, apartment-style housing complexes.

-ABAC bachelor’s degrees with concentrations in a variety of different areas of study include Biology, Diversified Agriculture, Business and Economic Development, Turfgrass and Golf Course Management, and Natural Resource Management with options in Forestry and Wildlife.
-Bachelor’s programs under the umbrella of Rural Studies include Writing and Communication, Politics and Modern Cultures, and Social and Community Development.
+ABAC bachelor’s degrees with concentrations in a variety of different areas include Biology, Agribusiness, History and Government, Agriculture, Nursing, Agricultural Communication, Writing and Communication, Agricultural Education, Business, Environmental Horticulture, Rural Community Development, and Natural Resource Management with options in Forestry and Wildlife.

-ABAC’s campus includes a nine-hole golf course, horse stables, a 200-acre farm teaching laboratory, and the Georgia Museum of Agriculture and Historic Village.
+ABAC’s campus includes a nine-hole golf course, horse stables, a 200-acre teaching laboratory at the J.G.
+Woodroof Farm, a 1,000-acre forest, and the Georgia Museum of Agriculture.

-ABAC offers six intercollegiate sports including soccer, tennis and softball for women, and baseball, golf, and tennis for men.
+ABAC features six intercollegiate sports including soccer, tennis and softball for women, and baseball, golf, and tennis for men.